7 types of graphic organizers for education

 A persuasion map is used to visually map arguments that you want to use in a debate or in persuasive writing.
 Writing to persuade can be as simple as an email asking for help on a project or as complex as a scientific paper describing a new theory.

 The mapping process for this classroom graphic organizer is simple and straightforward, and it can help students stay on topic as they organize their persuasive arguments.

 - Introduce the goal or objective in the top box.

 - List three reasons to support why the goal or objective needs to be met.

 - Summarize important points and state once again what you want your audience to do or believe.

-A concept map, or concept diagram, is another type of education graphic organizer that students can use to diagram suggested relationships between concepts.
-By making a concept map, students visually think about concepts in ways that they may not have been able to with simple lists or notes.
+A concept map, or concept diagram, is another type of educational graphic organizer that students can use to diagram suggested relationships between concepts.
+By making a concept map, students visually think about concepts more easily than they can with simple lists or notes.